-Our primary Yorktown office is open 8 AM thru 5 PM Monday thru Friday.
+Our primary Yorktown office is open 8 AM to 5 PM Monday through Thursday, and 8 AM to 4 PM Friday.

 Absolutely!
-Come to our office anytime during operating hours of 8AM to 5PM Mon thru Fri.
+Come to our office anytime during operating hours.

 On matters involving automobile accidents, medical malpractice and other personal injury cases, we offer a free consultation.
 We will analyze your situation and to let you know whether we think you have a viable cause of action.
 On other matters, we do charge a nominal consultation fee.
 Often times, if you retain our services at the time of our meeting, the cost of the consultation is applied directly against the quoted fee.

 We do.
 If your case is truly uncontested, you will find that our fees will approach the ‘self-help’ fees that you can find on the Internet.
 Our fees for all of our legal services are prominently posted on our site.
 See our 400 Dollar Divorce website for more information.

 We accept all major credit cards (as well as your personal check, money orders and cash).